Who’s buried in Buffalo Bill’s grave?

 It sounds like a trick question.
 However, there are some people up in Cody, Wyo., who would have you believe that the body resting in the beautiful gravesite on top of Lookout Mountain, high above the town of Golden, Colo., doesn’t really belong to William F. “Buffalo Bill” Cody.
 They claim Buffalo Bill’s body was switched before it was buried.

 Well, nonsense.
 Buffalo Bill was buried with an open casket on June 3, 1917, in front of thousands of witnesses in the largest funeral in Colorado history.
 For 100 years, people have been climbing Lookout Mountain to pay homage and respects to this amazing man, who was just recently inducted into the Denver & Colorado Tourism Hall of Fame.
-A series of special events have been planned in 2017 to celebrate his life and the 100th anniversary of his death.

 So who was Buffalo Bill?
 Simply, he was the world’s first superstar.
 In his youth, he was the real deal – an army scout, Pony Express rider, buffalo hunter and pioneer.
 Then later in his life, from 1883 to 1913, he set out to re-create the romance and thrill of the rapidly changing Old West by staging the world’s first show business tour – a circus-like event that was called “Buffalo Bill’s Wild West.”
 There has never been anything else quite like it.